This event is now closed to adhere to proper physical distancing and safety guidelines. All projects are now full.

 - Tools: Grabbers, gloves, bags, data cards, pencil.

-- Medium level project: Willow staking and fascines (10 people)
+- Medium level project: Willow staking and fascines (10 people) - PROJECT FULL

 - Project: The project is to harvest, process and install willow stakes to stabilize the streambanks of the Upper Truckee River.
 Willow stakes and willow fascines will be installed along approximately 200 feet of river in two locations to provide long-term stabilization of the stream banks.
 The project will include harvesting willow poles, processing willows into stakes, building fascines, transporting stakes and fascines, and staking or securing fascines.